Aguero and Man City's 10 best transfers of all time

 However, once Guardiola began to work with Sterling, he became far more clinical in front of goal, and his 18 strikes in the 2017/18 season, and 17 the following year helped the side to back-to-back titles.

 It was a risky move at the time, but it's certainly paid off.
-Now 26, it seems as though Sterling has been around forever, but he still has years left at the top level.
+Turning 27 in 2021, it seems as though Sterling has been around forever, but he still has years left at the top level.

 Ederson - £35m (from Benfica, 2017)